petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/security/authentication/password-policies.md

    - Warning Time: 2 Weeks
    - Grace Limit: 5

-   Passwords now expire after 26 weeks.
-Two weeks prior to expiration, users receive a warning.
-Even after expiry, users can enter their passwords up to 5 times (grace limit).

 1. Under Lockout, toggle _Enable Lockout_ and configure these options:

    - Maximum Failure: 5
    - Reset Failure Count: 10 Minutes
    - Lockout Duration: Until unlocked by an administrator

-   Users can now enter incorrect passwords only five times consecutively (maximum failure) before they're locked out.
-The failure count gets reset to 0 if the time between consecutive failed attempts is greater than 10 minutes.
-Only an administrator can unlock locked accounts.

 1. Click _Save_.

+Breakfast users must now use six passwords before they can repeat one.
+Their passwords also expire every six months, two weeks prior to which they receive a warning.
+After their passwords expire, they can still use it up to a grace limit of five times before they are locked out.
+If they use the wrong password, they get five chances to log in, after which their accounts are locked.
+If they don't use all five chances, the failure count is reset after 10 minutes.
+Only administrators can unlock accounts.

 Excellent!
 You have now configured password policies for both instances.